Tillered Docs

 completion

-Generate shell completion scripts for Arctic CLI.
+Generate shell completion scripts for the Arctic CLI.

 Synopsis